dismembering/pekorasniper/README.md

 dropping ts again ✌✌

 rlly easy to use just put ur token, cookie, and webhook in the file, run, and wait for lims to drop

+# YOU HAVE TO UNINSTALL DISCORD.PY IF YOU HAVE IT INSTALLED

+run `pip install -r requirements.txt` to install requirements